Chanj1891/Deep-Learning-Digit-Recognizer--Kaggle-competition-data/README.md

 1) Download environment.yml and MNIST_test.ipynb files.

-2) Open up a command prompt pointing to the location of the downloaded files.
+2) Open up a command prompt pointing to location of the downloaded files.

 3) Run the following commands